Territorial Road (Michigan): History

-Construction of the road began in 1830, when settlers of Eastern Michigan began to use the road.
+Construction of the road began in 1830, when settlers of eastern Michigan began to use the road.
 The survey was completed by 1831.
 Father Gabriel Richard, a delegate to the United States Congress from 1823 to 1825, helped garner support for the road that would facilitate settlement in the state and provide a means for travel between Chicago and Detroit.
-The federal government provided $20,000 to upgrade and complete the road, to accommodate the weight of settler's wagons.
+The federal government provided $20,000 to upgrade and complete the road, to accommodate the weight of wagons.
 It was built of logs in a corduroy pattern.
 It was declared a public highway on May 3, 1831, and soon after began to be called Territorial Road.
 On May 30, 1834, the road was first used by a stagecoach line.
 In 1836, it would take three days to travel 80 mile from Detroit to Jackson.
-Inns and taverns were built along the territorial road for travelers' convenience, and the road helped form communities in Wayne, Washtenaw, Jackson, Calhoun, Kalamazoo, Van Buren, and Berrien counties.
+Inns and taverns were built along the road, and the road helped form communities along its path.
 Michigan Territory's population grew 250% from 1830 to 1840.

 Territorial Road was used by General William Henry Harrison and his troops during the War of 1812 to travel between Indiana and Detroit to attack the British in the Siege of Detroit.
 During World War I, it was designated a military route called the Red Arrow Highway.